 If you want a specific Motion Platform from a different company, you need ensure that there is an adapter so it fits with your rig; don't just assume it will be compatible and fit.
 Is your rig rigid enough for use with one too?
 Also, check the prices of the accessories: if one rig is cheaper than another rig, but the accessories are more expensive, then the total cost might not be what you think.
 Most rigs do come complete with a seat, but you may be sold the chassis on its own, and then you must supply your own seat.

 It is easy to spend A LOT of money on a rig, so make sure you know exactly what you need, and want!
-Upshift partners with all the leading rig brands, including Trak Racer, Sparco Gaming & RSeat.
-Furthermore, our Sim Racing Experts know everything about the rigs we sell, so if you have any questions, get in touch with us and we'll help.
+Upshift manufactures the best value for money cockpits and accessories on the market, with Sim Racing Experts that know everything about LL the products we sell, so if you have any questions, get in touch with us and we'll help.
 Get in touch by Live Chat, Messenger, email or phone.

 Like the advice?
 Follow Us for Exclusive Promotions, Early Access to Discount Codes and the Latest Guides, News & more!